 Final Road Trip Thoughts

-There it is, folks: our comprehensive road trip checklist.
+There it is, folks: our comprehensive road trip packing list.
 We hope it works well for y’all!

 Get packing for a road trip and get out there!
 There are a lot of good roads to drive with a lot of good views.
 There’s nothing quite like a good road trip!

 With this road trip packing list in hand (printable for your viewing pleasure) you’ll be sailing – uhh, driving – smoothly.
 Nothing to fear!
 Except for maybe a warped head gasket.
 That will fuck everything up; they’re as bad as mosquitoes.